dijasila/Atomic-Simulation-Recipees/docs/src/explanations/formalpolarization.rst

 =====================================

-In the previous section, the problem with the unit cell dependent expression ([eq:P]), was circumvented by considering a finite piece of material and then taking the thermodynamic limit.
+In the previous section, the problem with the unit cell dependent expression (:eq:`P`), was circumvented by considering a finite piece of material and then taking the thermodynamic limit.
 In this section we present an alternative formulation which defines the polarization from the current flowing through a unit cell in response to a periodic